-A rapid development of the start-up
+The Rapid development of the start-up

 As we know, China is the biggest market in terms of luxury consumption in the world.
 The purchase of luxury goods represents over 36 million turnovers in 2016 with an average annual growth of 20%.
-The application has therefore understood the challenge of luxury in the Chinese market to develop an application meeting the expectations of consumers.
+The application has therefore understood the challenge of luxury in the Chinese market to develop an application that meets the expectations of consumers.

 The high taxes levied on luxury goods generally lead Chinese consumers to buy from abroad.
 Indeed, more than 75% of individuals made purchases in this sector in foreign countries last year.

-Simplicity of the application
+The simplicity of the application

 A corrupted domestic market